 For overall growth and success, an individual ought to focus on developing both his hard and soft skills.
-The importance of soft skills cannot be undermined – and since it often is, here’s how to navigate your professional growth with empathy in mind.
+However, about 97% of employers surveyed regard soft skills as more important than hard skills.

 The world is filled with talented people who are failures.
 They’re stuck in the same place for many years.
 At the same time, there are people who are not as good technically but achieve phenomenal success in a short period.

 As you grow professionally, you step from the role of a regular employee to managing teams, communicating with clients, conducting meetings, making impactful presentations, and much more.

 And as you keep expanding your set of cross-functional business requirements and expectations, soft skills become paramount to building successful business relationships.